drhsqlite/fossil-mirror/www/globs.md

 to its strictures.

-For example, consider how you would set `crlf-glob` to `*` in order to disable Fossil's "looks like a binary file" checks.
+For example, consider how you would set `crlf-glob` to `*` in order to get normal Windows text files with CR+LF line endings past Fossil's "looks like a binary file" check.
 The na&iuml;ve approach will not work:

     C:\...> fossil setting crlf-glob *

-The C runtime library will expand that to the list of all files in the current directory, which will probably cause a Fossil error because Fossil expects either nothing or option flags after the setting's new value.
+The C runtime library will expand that to the list of all files in the current directory, which will probably cause a Fossil error because Fossil expects either nothing or option flags after the setting's new value, not a list of file names.
+(To be fair, the same thing will happen on POSIX systems, only at the shell level, before `.../bin/fossil` even gets run by the shell.)

 Let's try again:

     C:\...> fossil setting crlf-glob '*'

-That may or may not work.
-Either `'*'` or `*` needs to be passed through to Fossil untouched for this to do what you expect, which may or may not happen, depending on the factors listed above.
+Quoting the argument like that will work reliably on POSIX, but it may or may not work on Windows.
+If your Windows command shell interprets the quotes, it means `fossil.exe` will see only the bare `*` so the C runtime library it is linked to will likely expand the list of files in the current directory before the `setting` command gets a chance to parse the command line arguments, causing the same failure as above.
+This alternative only works if you’re using a Windows command shell that passes the quotes through to the executable *and* you have linked Fossil to a C runtime library that interprets the quotes properly itself, resulting in a bare `*` getting clear down to Fossil’s `setting` command parser.

 An approach that *will* work reliably is:

     C:\...> echo * | fossil setting crlf-glob --args -

-This works because the built-in command `echo` does not expand its arguments, and the `--args -` option makes it read further command arguments from Fossil's standard input, which is connected to the output of `echo` by the pipe. (`-` is a common Unix convention meaning "standard input.")
-A [batch script][fng.cmd] to automate this trick was posted on the (now inactive) Fossil Mailing List.
+This works because the built-in Windows command `echo` does not expand its arguments, and the `--args -` option makes Fossil read further command arguments from its standard input, which is connected to the output of `echo` by the pipe. (`-` is a common Unix convention meaning "standard input," which Fossil obeys.)
+A [batch script][fng.cmd] to automate this trick was posted on the now-inactive Fossil Mailing List.

 [fng.cmd]: https://www.mail-archive.com/fossil-users@lists.fossil-scm.org/msg25099.html

+(Ironically, this method will *not* work on POSIX systems because it is not up to the command to expand globs.
+The shell will expand the `*` in the `echo` command, so the list of file names will be passed to the `fossil` standard input, just as with the first example above!)

-Another (usually) correct approach is:
+Another (usually) correct approach which will work on both Windows and POSIX systems:

     C:\...> fossil setting crlf-glob *,